yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 6. What is the purpose of the continue statement in a for loop?
 7. How can you calculate the cumulative sum of elements in an array using a for loop?
 8. What happens if you forget to increment the loop variable in a for loop?
+9. What is a while loop and what is it used for?
+10. What is the syntax for a while loop in MATLAB?
+11. How can you use a while loop to perform a repetitive task until a certain condition is met?
+12. Give an example of a while loop in MATLAB.
+13. What are some tips for using while loops effectively?
+**Answer:** Here are some tips for using while loops effectively:

+- Use a while loop when you need to execute a block of code repeatedly as long as a condition is true.
+- Make sure to update the condition variable in the loop body.
+- Test your loops carefully to make sure that they are working as expected.

+12. What are some common mistakes to avoid when using while loops?
+**Answer:** Some common mistakes that people make when writing while loops in MATLAB include:

+- **Infinite loops:** This occurs when the condition for the while loop is always true, which causes the loop to execute forever.
+- **Unreachable code:** This occurs when the code inside the while loop is never executed because the condition for the loop is never met.

+13. What is the difference between a for loop and a while loop?

+**Answer:** A for loop is used to execute a block of code a fixed number of times.
+A while loop is used to execute a block of code repeatedly as long as a condition is true.

 ### Coding Questions

 1. Write a MATLAB for loop that prints the numbers from 1 to 10 to the command window.
 2. Write a MATLAB for loop that calculates the sum of the numbers from 1 to 10.
+3. Write a while loop that prints the numbers from 1 to 100.
+4. Write a while loop that calculates the sum of the first 100 even numbers.
-3. Write a MATLAB program to get input from the user to display a table of a given number.
+5. Write a MATLAB program to get input from the user to display a table of a given number.
 The program should prompt the user to enter the number and then print a table showing the multiplication table for that number from 1 to 10.

 **Example output:**